tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 How had I fallen in?
 I saw how far away the door was from the pool before the pool lights went out, and I wasn’t anywhere close.
 In fact, I was seconds away from grabbing the handle and getting out.
 But then, all at once, the floor was water.
-It didn’t make sense.
+It didn’t figure.
 It’s like the pool had reached out and grabbed me.